Java Embedding Plugin Readme (12/2006)

 The Java Embedding Plugin is a beta app that heavily depends on undocumented APIs.
 So there will be problems, and I need your help to fix them.
 But the Java Embedding Plugin won't suddenly become the cause of all the problems on your computer :-) So you need to work a bit to winnow out the problems that have other causes.
 Fortunately this is very easy.

 If you have a problem with an applet in one of the browsers that the Java Embedding Plugin currently supports (Firefox, Camino or Seamonkey), first look in the following file in your home directory -- ~/Library/Logs/Java Console.log.
-This file is created by the MRJ Plugin, and contains a record of your most recent Java "session" -- including any Java exceptions that may have occurred.
-Another way to view Java exceptions is to run the Java Control Panel (Java 1.4.X Plugin Settings in the /Applications/Utilities/Java folder, or Java Preferences in the /Applications/Utilities/Java/J2SE 5.0 folder) and choose "Show console" (though this will cause less information to be written to Java Console.log).
+This file is created by the MRJ Plugin JEP, and contains a record of your most recent Java "session" -- including any Java exceptions that may have occurred.
+Another way to view Java exceptions is to run the Java Control Panel (Java 1.4.X Plugin Settings in the /Applications/Utilities/Java folder, or Java Preferences in the /Applications/Utilities/Java/J2SE 5.0 or /Applications/Utilities/Java folder) and choose "Show console" (though this will cause less information to be written to Java Console.log).

-As of version 0.8.8, the Java Embedding Plugin logs to the Java Console whenever it creates an applet (each entry will contain a timestamp and (at least) the text "JEP creating applet [name]").
+The Java Embedding Plugin logs to the Java Console whenever it creates an applet (each entry will contain a timestamp and (at least) the text JEP creating applet [name]).
 If your console log doesn't contain one or more recent entries for applets created, then either they weren't loaded or the current page doesn't contain any applets.

 If it's really an applet that you're having trouble with, try the same applet in the other supported browsers and in Safari, and (if possible) on different platforms (e.g. in some browser on Linux or Windows).